Dotan (singer): Personal life

 Dotan was born in Jerusalem and moved to Amsterdam at the age of one.
+He came out as gay in 2019.

 2014–2015: 7 Layers

 On 31 January 2014, Dotan released his self-produced studio album 7 Layers at Paradiso, Amsterdam.
 The album quickly reached number 2 on the Dutch Top 100 Charts according to Dutch news website NU.nl.

 The first single, "Fall", was released on 17 January 2014.
 The second single, "Home", was nominated SuperCrazyTurboTopHit, 3FM Megahit, and Alarmschijf on Dutch Radio.

 After several weeks at number one in the Dutch iTunes top 100, "Home" entered the Dutch MegaTop50 at number 1 and remained there for 4 weeks.
 "Home" also became number 1 in Belgium on 22 August.
 It peaked at number 9 on the German iTunes top 100.

 The album 7 Layers achieved Gold status on 25 August, and "Home" reached Double Platinum status.
 It also went Gold in Belgium.

 The album reached Double Platinum on 15 October 2015 in the Netherlands, and "Home" achieved Triple Platinum status on 23 December 2014.
 The single also reached number 2 on the Next Big Sound chart on the American entertainment website Billboard.

 The record is in the top five most streamed albums in the Netherlands on Spotify and number 10 in the Top 1,000 best albums in the Netherlands of all time.

 The song "Hungry" reached number 2 on the annual list of 2015 on Belgium's radio station Studio Brussel.

 In 2015 and 2016, Dotan toured across the United States twice with Ben Folds.